roman-milk/roman-milk.github.io/gamer-goddess.md

  "To me you are.
 The best girl I've ever known.
 I adore everything about you.
 I wish I could let you feel what I feel."

  She had closed her legs, wiping her eyes with her arm.
 "I'm broken, Steve.
 I know it.
 Everyone knows it.
 I can't stand a man's touch, I'm frigid, sexless."
-Report_Story #4